 Klout and Buffer released iOS 7 app upgrades for their almost similar goals of helping users find and schedule content throughout the day without being on social networks all day.
-Althought Klout had an app, it was not content oriented at all.
+Although Klout had an app, it was not content-oriented at all.
 It just showed a person’s Klout score.
 Looks like content is getting a lot of attention out there, ey?
 Android versions are coming soon.

 Twitter announced this week that it will debut 15 types of new ad products and improved ways to target users over the next six months.
 This is to add to the already existing Ad products – promoted tweets, promoted accounts and promoted trends.
 The new set of Ads will allow users to download apps or shop online right from their Twitter feeds.

 If well executed they will certainly boost Twitter’s revenue.
-At this point we can only ask Twitter not to submerge the organic feed with promotional messages and to extend their advertising platform to include African countries.
+At this point, we can only ask Twitter not to submerge the organic feed with promotional messages and to extend its advertising platform to include African countries.

 According to Millward Brown’s 2014 AdReaction Report, Smartphones are now the most used screen globally and in Kenya as well.
 Locally, daily screen use per person is 174 minutes, 132 minutes, 65 minutes and 33 minutes for smartphones, TV, laptop, and tablets respectively.
 With strong daytime use, smartphones are good for delivering and consuming information and participating in conversations and trends.
 66% of users use one device at a time, and 34% simultaneously.
 You have probably watched your favorite show and picked your smartphone to tweet about it, or checked your Facebook feed on your laptop with the TV mute.